wireapp/wire-docs/src/how-to/install/helm.rst

 Open ``values.yaml`` and replace ``example.com`` and other domains and subdomains with domains of your choosing.
 Look for the ``# change this`` comments.
 You can try using ``sed -i 's/example.com/<your-domain>/g' values.yaml``.

-Generate some secrets (if you are using the docker image from :ref:`ansible-deps-option-2`, you should do open a shell on the host system for this):
+Generate some secrets (if you are using the docker image from :ref:`ansible-kubernetes`, you should open a shell on the host system for this):

 .. code:: shell